kanokarob/Dragonkind-Evolved/README.md

   - They can appear either around the Exit Portal, around up to 3 random players, or around up to 3 random End Crystals
   - They break on their own after 15 seconds
   - When they break, players trapped inside, or directly outside, will be damaged.
+- Only appears at Fledgeling, Powerful, and Ferocious+ difficulty

 **Dragon Tyrant**
 - Breath Clouds give Wither + Weakness
 - Periodically summons Wither Skeleton Servants
 - Converts the ground to Soul Sand and Soul Fires as it flies
+- Only appears at Powerful, Cruel, and Ferocious+ difficulty

 **Skeletal Dragon**
 - Perches very often
 - Periodically summons Skeleton Servants, but at the cost of its health
 - Is Invulnerable while Skeleton Servants are alive
 - Slowly regenerates health even if there are no more End Crystals
+- Only appears at Powerful, Cruel, and Ferocious+ difficulty

 **Blazing Dragon**
 - Sets fires all along the ground beneath it
 - Shoots fireballs more frequently
 - Periodically summons Blaze Servants
+- Only appears at Cruel+ difficulty

 **Elder Dragon**
 - Has Glowing